Roth IRA Conversion Calculator

 - The amounts, if any, contributed to your traditional IRAs or employer-sponsored accounts made with after-tax contributions.
 It is important to note that you may not "cherry pick" funds that are either after-tax or pre-tax to convert.
 If you are not converting all of your IRAs or the entire amount in your employer-sponsored plan, you must convert a prorated amount of the pre-tax (deductible) and after-tax (nondeductible) balance.
 All of your IRAs are added together and treated as one for this purpose.

 - Current age

-- Current age.
-This age must be less than 70.
-Since this calculator does not take Required Minimum Distributions (RMD) into account, which begin at age 72 (or 70 1/2 if you were born before 7/1/1949) it is not designed for individuals that are currently required to begin making these distributions.
+- This current age of the account owner must be less than 72 for this calculator.
+Although it is possible to convert an IRA at any age, this calculator does not take Required Minimum Distributions (RMD) into account, which begin at age 72 (or 70 1/2 if you were born before 7/1/1949) and is not designed for individuals that are currently required to begin making these distributions.

 - Age at retirement

 - Rate of return

 - The annual rate of return for your IRA.
 This calculator assumes that your return is compounded annually.
 The actual rate of return is largely dependent on the types of investments you select.
 The Standard & Poor's 500® (S&P 500®) for the 10 years ending December 31st 2019, had an annual compounded rate of return of 13.2%, including reinvestment of dividends.
 From January 1, 1970 to December 31st 2019, the average annual compounded rate of return for the S&P 500®, including reinvestment of dividends, was approximately 10.7% (source: www.standardandpoors.com).
 Since 1970, the highest 12-month return was 61% (June 1982 through June 1983).
 The lowest 12-month return was -43% (March 2008 to March 2009).
 Savings accounts at a financial institution may pay as little as 0.25% or less but carry significantly lower risk of loss of principal balances.